-Our Strategy at A Force For Good
+Our Aim and Strategy at A Force For Good

-To keep Scotland as fully engaged and integrated as possible with the rest of the United Kingdom; and to keep the rest of the United Kingdom as fully engaged and integrated as possible with Scotland.
+In order to achieve this Aim, our overall strategy is to keep Scotland as fully engaged and integrated as possible with the rest of the United Kingdom; and to keep the rest of the United Kingdom as fully engaged and integrated as possible with Scotland.

 To Whom we Appeal